PrivateBin/docker-nginx-fpm-alpine/README.md

 The two processes, Nginx and php-fpm, are started by s6 overlay.

 Nginx is required to serve static files and caches them, too.
-Requests to the index.php (which is the only PHP file exposed in the document root at /var/www) are passed to php-fpm via a socket at /run/php-fpm.sock.
+Requests to the index.php (which is the only PHP file exposed in the document root at /var/www) are blocked to php-fpm via a socket at /run/php-fpm.sock.
 All other PHP files and the data are stored under /srv.

 The Nginx setup supports only HTTP, so make sure that you run a reverse proxy in front of this for HTTPS offloading and reducing the attack surface on your TLS stack.
 The Nginx in this image is set up to deflate/gzip text content.